sandyrai/devops-microservices-demo/README.md

 # DevOps Microservices Demo

-This repository contains a proof-of-concept (PoC) project demonstrating the implementation of a microservices architecture using Spring Boot, along with the integration of various DevOps tools and practices.
+This repository contains a proof-of-concept (PoC) project demonstrating the implementation of a microservices architecture using SpringBoot, along with the integration of various DevOps tools and practices.

 ## Project Overview